Red Fox Diet - Scavenging

 Some studies of urban fox diet have recorded inedible items, such as food packaging (e.g. aluminium foil, plastic, and paper) in the diet.
 One study in California's Orange County during the early 1990s found the remains of human food and food packaging in 42% of fox scats recovered during the spring, rising to 86% during the winter; unfortunately, the authors don't split out the two categories, so we don't know how much of this percentage was the packaging and how much was the food it contained.

-In urban areas, foxes are also known to raid dustbins for scraps, although much less frequently than many people realise.
-Much of their diet, however, is deliberately supplied by householders; many people gain considerable pleasure from feeding their local foxes and a survey in Bristol found that 10% of households were putting out food for foxes every night during the early 1990s.
-How likely a resident is to put food out, however, depended on how often they saw the foxes – the more often the householders saw foxes, the more often they put (and often the greater the quantity of) food out.
+In urban areas, foxes are also known to raid dustbins for scraps and even take more unexpected nourishment.
+In 2020, for example, BBC NHU developer Gavin Boyland filmed a dog fox in Bristol carefully peeling the foil lids of milk bottles to lap at the cream on the top.
+Dustbin-raiding (and probably milk theft) appears to occur much less frequently than many people realise and much of a fox's diet is deliberately supplied by householders; many people gaining considerable pleasure from feeding their local foxes.
+Indeed, one survey in Bristol found that 10% of households were putting out food for foxes every night during the early 1990s.
+How likely a resident was to put food out depended, however, on how often they saw the foxes – the more often the householders saw foxes, the more often they put (and often the greater the quantity of) food out.
 It would be interesting to know whether the recent economic recession across much of Europe has impacted the amount of food available to wildlife.

 So, from the above, we can see that the widely held notion that foxes in our towns and cities survive solely by raiding our bins, or picking up the food dropped by revellers every Friday and Saturday night, is inaccurate.
 Even in the middle of our large towns and cities, foxes are still hunting birds, mammals, amphibians and insects, despite not apparently having to.
 Indeed, Harris and his team have demonstrated that, in Bristol, so much food was deliberately supplied (either specifically for them, or in the form of bird food, pet food, or compost heaps in which to search for scraps and insects), that the foxes could survive without hunting or raiding bins at all – one survey found that, in each territory, nearly three-times the amount of food required by a single fox was being put out every week (see below).

-Recently, there has been some suggestion that urban foxes are evolving a different jaw structure to rural animals as a result of scavenging more than hunting; I know of no evidence to support this.
-An increase in skull size in parts of Europe over the last century has been documented, but this is associated with the availability of large prey species (gamebirds, hares, etc.) thanks to human intervention, rather than a result of scavenging.
-Moreover, as we have just seen, even in urban areas foxes are still actively hunting other animals.
+Recently, there has been some suggestion that urban foxes are evolving a different skull structure to rural animals possibly as a result of muscular rearrangement to accommodate increased scavenging: the skulls appear shorter and wider, with smaller jaws and a longer sagittal crest but smaller zygomatic arches and brain case.
+An increase in skull size in parts of Europe over the last century has also been documented, although this is associated with the availability of large prey species (gamebirds, hares, etc.) thanks to human intervention, rather than a result of scavenging.
+Moreover, as we have covered, even in urban areas foxes are still actively hunting other animals.

 The foxes seen in our towns and cities are, however, often in palpably poor condition and I do wonder whether the urban environment allows a fox to eke out an existence that might not be possible in the countryside.
 It certainly seems to be the case that food availability in urban areas is less seasonal than in more rural locations, making it more reliable and introducing the possibility that urban animals could live longer, grow larger, extend their range further and breed earlier than their rural counterparts.